frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/loan.md

 ### 3.1 Creation of Disbursement Entry

-After submitting the Loan document, if the status is "Sanctioned" and "Repay from Salary" is unchecked, you can click on "Create Disbursement Entry" to create a Journal Entry of the Loan.
+After submitting the Loan document, if the status is "Sanctioned", you can click on "Create Disbursement Entry" to create a Journal Entry of the Loan.

 <img class="screenshot" alt="Disbursement Entry" src="{{docs_base_url}}/assets/img/human-resources/disbursement-entry.png">